ToddThomson/tsproject/README.md

 ﻿[![npm version](https://badge.fury.io/js/tsproject.svg)](http://badge.fury.io/js/tsproject)
 # TsProject
-TsProject is a Typescript bundle compiler which utilizes the Typescript project configuration file, tsconfig.json, to provide a compilation context for source files, bundles and compile options.
+TsProject is a Typescript bundle compiler which utilizes the Typescript project configuration file, tsconfig.json, to provide a compilation context for source files, module bundles and compile options.

 TsProject produces a compiled output stream of vinyl files for further processing in the gulp build pipeline.

 ## What's New

-The TsProject 1.0.0 typescript bundle compiler now supports Typescript 1.5.3!
+The TsProject 1.0.0 typescript bundle compiler now supports Typescript 1.6!

 ## Why TsProject?